8 Beautiful Beaches in Nerja You Must Visit

 Map of Nerja Beaches

-On this Nerja beaches map, you’ll find the must-visit beaches mentioned above.
+You’ll find the must-visit beaches mentioned above on this Nerja beaches map.
 Save it for later!

 Tips for visiting Nerja beaches

 • Check out the type of sand on the beach you plan to visit.
 Not all the beaches in Nerja are sandy.
-Some have lots of pebbles, especially on the shore, so I recommend packing some water shoes.
+Some beaches have lots of pebbles, especially along the shore, so I recommend packing water shoes.

-• Don’t visit the beach on a Sunday, except if you don’t have any other option.
+• Don’t visit the beach on a Sunday, unless you don’t have any other option.
 Beaches, especially in Nerja, are jam-packed on Sundays because many locals don’t work.
-It’s scorching in summer, and many locals don’t have a pool or prefer the beach, so they head to the beach with their families or friends.
+It’s scorching in summer, and many locals don’t have a pool or prefer the beach, so they head there with their families or friends.
 I know some people who go very early to take a spot (by putting umbrellas, towels and chairs!)

 • Pack snacks and lunch with you.
 Many beaches have chiringuitos (beach bars) and restaurants or are close to these.
 However, if you want to save money, packing snacks, drinks and a few sandwiches with you is your best option.
 Although some beach restaurants are worth trying, they might be a bit expensive for you.
-Also, if you visit beaches near Nerjas, in the outskirts, the chances of getting a meal or snacks are lower.
+Also, if you visit beaches near Nerjas on the outskirts, the chances of finding a meal or snacks are lower.

 Frequently asked questions about beaches in Nerja